Acacia dealbata Link

 Bloom Time: January to April

 Acacia dealbata is a fast-growing evergreen shrub or tree that grows up to 100 feet (30 m) tall.
-The leaves are bipinnate, glaucous blue-green to silvery-grey, up 7 inches (17.5 cm) long, and up to 4.4 inches (11 cm) broad.
+Leaves are bipinnate, glaucous blue-green to silvery-grey, up 7 inches (17.5 cm) long, and up to 4.4 inches (11 cm) wide.
 They have 6 to 30 pairs of pinnae, each pinna divided into 10 to 68 pairs of leaflets.
-Flowers are produced in large racemose inflorescences made up of numerous smaller, globose, bright yellow flowerheads of 13 to 42 individual flowers.
+Flowers are produced in large racemose inflorescences of numerous smaller globose bright yellow flowerheads of 13 to 42 individual flowers.

 USDA hardiness zone 7a to 10b: from 0 °F (−17.8 °C) to 40 °F (+4.4 °C).

 How to Grow and Care

-Acacia requires full sunlight and grows in nearly any type of soil, including sand, clay, or soil that is highly alkaline or acidic.
-Although Acacia prefers well-drained soil, it tolerates muddy soil for short periods of time.
-Acacia is basically a plant-it-and-forget-it type of tree, although a young tree may need protection from wildlife while it develops its defense system.
+Acacia requires full sunlight and grows in nearly any type of soil, including sand, clay, or highly alkaline or acidic soil.
+Although Acacia prefers well-drained soil, it tolerates muddy soil for short periods.
+Acacia is basically a plant-it-and-forget-it type of tree, although a young tree may need wildlife protection while developing its defense system.
 During the first year, the tree benefits from an orchid fertilizer every three to four weeks.
 After that time, you can feed the tree a general-purpose fertilizer once every year, but it isn't an absolute requirement.
 Acacia requires little or no water.

 Acacia may need occasional pruning during the dry months.
 Avoid pruning leafy, green areas, and trim only dead growth.